-TWO SEPARATE CAMPS, ONE COMMUNITY
+TWO CAMPS, ONE COMMUNITY

-Welcome to the place built on nearly 100 years of tradition, where the White Mountains meet the rambling Saco river.
+Welcome to the place built on over 100 years of tradition, where the White Mountains meet the rambling Saco river.
 To the place where a 7-year-old learns courage and a 17-year-old develops leadership.
 A place full of laughter, friendship, challenges, teamwork, diversity.

 Indian and Forest Acres are two separate camps located two miles apart.
 That said, they are one community.
 Camp is a place where kids can be themselves.
 They can learn new activities and flourish in the ones they were already passionate about.
 Camp is where children from America, Spain, Israel and China live under one roof, learning about other cultures and making life-long friends.